awsdocs/aws-greengrass-developer-guide/doc_source/idt-unsupported-versions.md

 **IDT v1\.0 for AWS IoT Greengrass v1\.6\.1**
 Release notes:
-+ Includes OTA test bug fix for future AWS IoT Greengrass version compatibility\.
++ Added OTA test bug fix for future AWS IoT Greengrass version compatibility\.
 If you're using IDT v1\.0 for AWS IoT Greengrass v1\.6\.1, you must create a [Greengrass service role](service-role.md)\.
 In later versions, IDT creates the service role for you\.